miroapp/app-examples/examples/python-webhooks/README.md

 # Python Webhooks

-This app shows how to get webhook events on your Miro board using Python and Flask.
+This app demonstrates how to receive webhook events from your Miro board using Python and Flask.
+By following this guide, you will set up a local environment, create a webhook subscription, and test receiving events when changes are made on your Miro board.

 # 👨🏻‍💻 App Demo